StefanosPapavasileiou/CommandLineParser-PolymorphicDLL/README.md

 After cloning this repository to your machine :

-    - Compile TestApp using Debugg x64 architecture on Visual Studio.
+    - Compile TestApp using Debug x64 architecture on Visual Studio.
     - Go to the scripts path ../TestApp/x64/Debug.
     - Open terminal in this directory and run the TestApp.exe with your inputs.